aerospike/aerospike-client-python/doc/scan.rst

         :param dict policy: optional :ref:`aerospike_write_policies`.

-        :return: a job ID that can be used with :meth:`aerospike.job_info` to track the status of the ``aerospike.JOB_SCAN``, as it runs in the background.
+        :return: a job ID that can be used with :meth:`~aerospike.Client.job_info` to track the status of the ``aerospike.JOB_SCAN``, as it runs in the background.

         .. note::
             Python client version 3.10.0 implemented scan execute_background.